+State unions represent postal workers who work at small offices that do not have local union (these workers are called Members-At-Large).
+The State Organization also does a great deal of work in the legislative arena.
 Two (2) or more district councils or five (5) or more locals within a state can form a state level union representing the locals within a given state.
-State unions represent postal workers who work at small offices that do not have a local union (these workers are called Members-At-Large).
-The State Organization also does a great deal of work in the legislative arena.